How to Fix a Patchy Beard

 Over-the-Counter Beard Growth Medication: Kirkland’s Minoxidil

-As it turns out, you can fix a patchy beard just like you can fix a balding head–with minoxidil, also familiarly known by the brand name Rogaine.
+As it turns out, you can grow a fuller beard just like you can fix a balding head–with minoxidil, also familiarly known by the brand name Rogaine.
 Minoxidil was originally created to solve male-pattern baldness, but it can also be used to stimulate beard growth.
 In fact, it’s even used for eyebrows and chest hair.

 It’s completely safe.
 However, if you’re not using it on the head, it could have some unwanted side effects.
 If you’re taking the medication orally or topically, you could have unwanted hair growth on your upper lip, back, forehead etc. When used on your head as it was originally intended to be used, hair will grow in the spot it was placed.